redhat-developer/vscode-tekton/USAGE_DATA.md

 * when extension is activated
 * when a command contributed by extension is executed
     * command's ID
-    * command's error message
+    * command's error message (in case of exception)
-    * command's specific data like tkn and kubectl version.
+    * command's specific data like tkn, kubectl version and to check which command user has used.
 * when extension is deactivated